orstavik/JoiComponents/book/chapter3_slot_matroska/6_Problem_SlotchangeNipSlip2.md

  *

  ## Old drafts

- 1. the initial state of a slot element's list of child nodes in the flattened DOM is its fallback nodes, not an empty list.

  The argument for triggering `slotchange` only for transposed nodes is that it would avoid calling unnecessary `slotchange` reactions for a known state.
 The problem with this argument is that it does not take into account that other unknown contextual factors can drive and trigger the need